 PSA Airlines is a regional airline that flies on behalf of American Eagle.
-It has hubs at Charlotte - North Carolina, Philadelphia, Pennsylvania and Washington D.C, Virginia.
+It has hubs in Charlotte - North Carolina, Philadelphia, Pennsylvania and Washington D.C, Virginia.
 It flies to more than 130 destinations overall.

-Republic Airways has several bases across the US from which it flies regionally from, including Miami - Florida, Chicago - Illinois, Indiana - Indianapolis, Louisville - Kentucky, Boston - Massachusetts, Kansas City - Missouri, Newark - New Jersey, New York City - New York, Columbus - Ohio, Philadelphia and Pittsburgh - Pennsylvania, Houston - Texas and Washington D.C - Virginia.
+Republic Airways has several bases across the US from which it flies regionally, including Miami - Florida, Chicago - Illinois, Indiana - Indianapolis, Louisville - Kentucky, Boston - Massachusetts, Kansas City - Missouri, Newark - New Jersey, New York City - New York, Columbus - Ohio, Philadelphia and Pittsburgh - Pennsylvania, Houston - Texas and Washington D.C - Virginia.